Autumn birdwatching in the Eastern Pyrenees & Narbonnaise

 Departure after breakfast

-We travel across country birding on the way and stopping for lunch probably in Lagrasse before heading to Carcassonne airport for departure.
+We travel across country birding on the way and stopping for lunch probably in Lagrasse before heading to Carcassonne airport or Narbonne train station for departure.

 Catalan Pyrenees regional park: Lammergeier, Griffon & Egyptian vultures, Golden & Booted eagle, Chough, Citril finch, Crossbill, Rock bunting, Iberian grey shrike, Lesser kestrel, Black woodpecker and possibly Dotterel, Ring ouzel, Capercaillie, Snowfinch (at a pinch!) and Tengmalm’s owl… if we’re lucky!